JohnMJr/Binder/README.md

 * This allows the User to refresh the page, without losing their notes.

 # How to Use (Dictionary)
 * Located at the top right of the page, in the NavBar, is a search-bar.
 This allows for the User to input a word they wish to find a definition for.
 * After inputing into the 'search-bar', the user must then click the 'Search' button, located directly next to the 'search-bar'.
- * This starts the search process
+* This starts the search process.
+    * The searched item will appear at the bottom of the page and with the definition located directly below your desired search.

+# Code Used
+* APIs Used
+    * Merrian-Webster Dictionary
+    * GoogleCalender
+* Languages Used
+    * HTML
+    * Javascript
+    * CSS